- 01 The Disk Is Write Protected

-Sometimes, when the USB drive or the SD card physical switch is locked, the device becomes write-protected on all PCs and devices you connect it to.
-Let's see how to use the physical switch to remove the protection on your USB:
+Sometimes, when the USB drive or the SD card physical switch is locked, the device becomes write-protected on all PCs and devices you connect.
+Let's see how to use the physical control to remove the protection from SD card/USB:

 Step 2.
 Connect the unlocked USB or SD card to your computer.
 Check if the write-protected state disappears.